Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-using-nc-snapshot.md

 Scheduled syncing of the snapshots is periodically copying all your new snapshots to your NextcloudHDD2, so you get fully replicated snapshots including all your data in data -directory.
 So after this you have full backup of your data -directory with versioning but this data directory on backup drive is “invisible” for regular file explorer.

-3. Make sheduled data less backup to the NextcloudHDD2 using NCP function nc-backup-auto.
+3. Make scheduled data less backup to the NextcloudHDD2 using NCP function nc-backup-auto.

      **Simple explanation**:
 This is for backing up your NC -configurations and for your NC -database.
-Sheduled dataless backup means nc-backup-auto function in NCP when you do not choose to include data fom the options.
+Scheduled data-less backup means nc-backup-auto function in NCP when you do not choose to include data from the options.

 4. Make backup of your NCP -configurations to the NextcloudHDD2 using NCP function nc-export-ncp for it.
 This is the last step so you get the configurations you just made earlier saved to the first backup.